cpp-soc/documentation/source/soc-alerts.md

 ---

-### Alert: GlobalProtect VPN - Unusual Location Detected
+### Alert: (Low) GlobalProtect VPN: Unusual Location Detected

-This alert identifies VPN connections originating from unusual geographic locations.
+This alert identifies Low Risk VPN connections originating from California and are 30-50 Miles from Campus.

 **Search Query:**